The Magnificent Seven (2016 film)

 The Magnificent Seven is a 2016 American Western action film directed by Antoine Fuqua and written by Nic Pizzolatto and Richard Wenk.
 It is a remake of the 1960 film, which itself was a remake of Akira Kurosawa's film Seven Samurai.
 The film stars Denzel Washington, Chris Pratt, Ethan Hawke, Vincent D'Onofrio, Lee Byung-hun, Manuel Garcia-Rulfo, Martin Sensmeier, and Peter Sarsgaard.
-It was the final film of composer James Horner, who died the previous year after composing part of the score.
+It was the final film of composer James Horner, who died in 2015 after composing part of the score.
 His friend Simon Franglen completed the music.
 Principal photography began on May 18, 2015, north of Baton Rouge, Louisiana.

 The Magnificent Seven premiered on September 8, 2016, at the 2016 Toronto International Film Festival as the opening film, and was released in the United States on September 23, 2016, by Sony Pictures Releasing.
 The film received mixed reviews from critics, where the cast, action sequences, and the score were praised, but the story and screenplay received criticism.
 It was a moderate success, grossing $162 million worldwide on a production budget of $90 million.

 Plot

-In 1879, robber baron and gold-mining tycoon Bartholomew Bogue, accompanied by an army of hired guns, seizes control of the frontier town of Rose Creek and forces the residents to work as cheap labor for his mine.
+In 1879, robber baron and gold-mining tycoon Bartholomew Bogue, accompanied by an army of Blackstone Agents, seizes control of the frontier town of Rose Creek and forces the residents to work as cheap labor for his mine, while polluting their water supply.
 Being denounced by the residents, Bogue has their church torched and several of the townsfolk, including farmer Matthew Cullen, brutally murdered in public view.
+Bogue then gives them a 3 week notice to turn over the deeds to their land at the offer he granted.

-Matthew's widow Emma and her friend Teddy leave in search of bounty-hunters to help liberate the town.
-Their first recruit is bounty-hunter Sam Chisholm, who expresses interest in Bogue's involvement.
+Matthew's widow Emma and her friend Teddy leave in search of bounty hunters to help save the town.
+Their first recruit is Wichita-based bounty-hunter Sam Chisholm, who expresses interest in Bogue's involvement.
 He in turn recruits six others: gambler and trick-shooter Joshua Faraday; pardon-seeking outlaw Vasquez; former Confederate sharpshooter Goodnight Robicheaux; his friend, assassin Billy Rocks; legendary mountain man Jack Horne; and Comanche warrior Red Harvest.

-The Seven enter Rose Creek and eliminate twenty-two Blackstone private detectives guarding the town.
+The Seven enter Rose Creek and eliminate twenty-two Blackstone agents guarding the town, while their lead agent, McCann, flees on horseback.
 Chisholm apprehends the corrupt sheriff, Mr. Harp, sending him away to challenge Bogue.
-Chisholm tells the terrified townspeople that they have seven days before Bogue's army arrives.
+Chisholm tells the terrified townspeople that they now have seven days before Bogue's army arrives.
 Although some flee, most are determined to fight.

-The Seven liberate the men held at the mine, take the explosives stockpiled there and spend the next week fortifying the town and training the townsfolk.
-Meanwhile, Bogue kills Harp and orders his Comanche enforcer Denali, and his right-hand man McCann, to assemble an army.
+The Seven liberate the men held at the mine, take the explosives stockpiled there and spend the next week fortifying the town and training the townsfolk in combat.
+Meanwhile, Bogue kills Harp and orders McCann and his Comanche enforcer Denali, to assemble an army.
 Robicheaux, haunted by his experiences in the Civil War and fearing his own death if he kills again, leaves the town the night before Bogue's arrival.
 Emma volunteers to take his place.